MunSeeker/Greenhouse-Mk1/README.md

 MunSeeker Greenhouse Mk1 TAC
 ============================

 A greenhouse designed for TAC Life Support (version 0.9 and up), based on the stock Cupola model.
-Converts Electricity (a lot), Waste, Carbon Dioxide and Waste Water to Food.

 Converts Electricity (a lot), Waste, Carbon Dioxide and Waste Water to Food.